Death of Elvis Presley Elvis Presley Died 16 August 1977

 Fact 1.
-Elvis ‘ life, or segments of it, has been written about in 1,234 biographies
+Elvis ‘ life, has been written about in 1,234 biographies

 Fact 2.
 Elvis has his own exhibit in 5 Presidential libraries

 Fact 3.
-Elvis has been the subject of at least 61 characterizations in movies, TV and in plays
+Elvis is thee subject of at least 61 characterizations in movies, TV and in plays

 Fact 4.
-Graceland has been visited by over 18 million paying customers
+Graceland has been visited by over 18 million per year

 Fact 5.
-Elvis has sold 34.5 million albums since the iTunes era began 14 years after the Elvis’ death
+Elvis has sold 44.5 million albums since the iTunes era began

 Fact 6.
 Elvis Presley is honored by 5 Music Hall of Fame